microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 From the Client VM:

 - Open the Edge browser, expand Grafana in the Favorites Bar, and select __Grafana Prod__
-- Login with the username _admin_ and the Windows Admin Password you provided when you created your deployment
+- Login with the username _admin_ and the Windows Administrator password provided when you created the deployment
 - Click the hamburger menu next to __Home__ then click __Dashboards__

   ![Grafana showing the Dashboards menu](./img/grafana_click_dashboards.png)